Key Court Cases

 Atoo Zubeda v The Department of Immigration and Torture Claims Appeal Board

-The Director of Immigration and the Torture Claims Appeal Board have to follow a new guidance in their facts-finding determination of whether gays or lesbians have well-founded fear of persecution in their home countries.
+The Director of Immigration and the Torture Claims Appeal Board have to follow a new guidance in their fact-finding determination of whether gays or lesbians have well-founded fear of persecution in their home countries.

 *Leave to apply for judicial review granted.